gabykant/javaMailCron/README.md

 JavaMail app cron is a simple Java code that runs under a cron job and delivers email to a list emails addresses picked from a MySQL database.
 In this project we highligth some approaches:

-- A properties files that contains parameters of the application such username and password to MySQL
+- A properties file that contains parameters of the application such username and password to MySQL
+- SMTP Server using gmail
 - Writing log file
 - Sending an email in HTML format